iainsgillis/devon-pottery-guild/classes.md

 Classes are kept small, with most classes capped at 8 participants.

-All classes require a minimum of 5 students enrolled to proceed.
+**All classes require a minimum of 5 students enrolled to proceed.[*](#refunds)**

 Most classes are open to the public, and most of those classes are open to beginners.
 Some additional classes and workshops are periodically made available exclusively to Guild members.

-Unless otherwise noted, you must be at least 18 years old to join a class.
+**Unless otherwise noted, you must be at least 18 years old to join a class.**

 (Similarly, Guild membership is only available to [adults](https://kings-printer.alberta.ca/1266.cfm?page=A06.cfm&leg_type=Acts&isbncln=0779700015&display=html).)

+### Refunds

+**There will be no refunds for class registration fees**, unless the class is cancelled due to low enrolment.

+If an Instructor cancels an individual class session (due to illness or emergency) the Instructor will make up for it at a time to be agreed upon in consultation with the class participants.

 ### Class location